The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Distance from us: 21 miles

-There are fantastic walks in and around the village along the Aberglaslyn Pass and in the Nant Gwynant valley.
+There are fantastic walks in and around Beddgelert, especially along the Aberglaslyn Pass and in the Nant Gwynant valley.

-The Ffestiniog and Welsh Highland Steam Railway stops here en-route to Caenarfon, whilst the Sygyn Copper Mine on the outskirts of the village sees you exploring old mine workings underground.
+The Ffestiniog and Welsh Highland Steam Railway stops here en-route to Caernarfon, whilst the Sygyn Copper Mine on the outskirts of the village sees you exploring old mine workings underground.

 Portmeirion Village